Frankish language: Gaul

-The Franks expanded south into Gaul as the Western Roman Empire collapsed in the fifth century.
-Although the Franks would eventually conquer almost all of Gaul, speakers of Old Franconian expanded only into northern Gaul in numbers sufficient to have a linguistic effect.
-For several centuries, northern Gaul was a bilingual territory (Latin and Franconian).
+The Franks expanded south into Gaul.
+Although the Franks would eventually conquer all of Gaul, speakers of Old Franconian apparently expanded in sufficient numbers only into northern Gaul to have a linguistic effect.
+For several centuries, northern Gaul was a bilingual territory (Vulgar Latin and Franconian).
 The language used in writing, in government and by the Church was Latin.
-Eventually, the Franks who had settled more to the south of this area in northern Gaul started adopting the common Latin of the local population.
-This Colloquial Latin language acquired the name of the people who came to speak it (Frankish or Français); north of the French-Dutch language boundary, the language was no longer referred to as "Frankish" (if it ever was referred to as such) but rather came to be referred to as "Diets", i.e. the "people's language".
+Eventually, the Franks who had settled more to the south of this area in northern Gaul started adopting the Vulgar Latin of the local population.
+This Vulgar Latin language acquired the name of the people who came to speak it (Frankish or Français); north of the French-Dutch language boundary, the language was no longer referred to as "Frankish" (if it ever was referred to as such) but rather came to be referred to as "Diets", i.e. the "people's language".
 Urban T. Holmes has proposed that a Germanic language continued to be spoken as a second tongue by public officials in western Austrasia and Neustria as late as the 850s, and that it completely disappeared as a spoken language from these regions only during the 10th century.